 Fibre to the node connections are the most common, but there are a number of other connections throughout Australia:

-- FTTC – Fibre to the Curb (Kerb): The newest NBN technology employing fibre up to the kerb or street of your house.
+- FTTC – Fibre to the Curb: The newest NBN technology employing fibre up to the kerb or street of your house

-- FTTB – Fibre to the Building: Common in apartment blocks, delivering fibre to the communications room of your building for all residents.
+- FTTB – Fibre to the Building: Seen in apartment blocks, delivering fibre to the communications room of your building for all residents

 The National Broadband Network is Australia’s largest infrastructure project in history, and as you can probably tell from the above seven technologies, it’s a complex and messy one.
 If you want to keep it simple, it can pay to check your address with a provider to see what’s available at your place and go from there.